But I was also brave on purpose

 Late last night, sitting around a friend's kitchen table, the conversation turned to relationships.

-As 2018 slipped away, I too loudly told a friend “I would marry Sean tomorrow” (not realizing Sean himself was listening to the conversation above the party din).
+As 2018 slipped away, I too loudly told a mutual friend “I would marry Sean tomorrow” (not realizing Sean himself was listening to the conversation above the party din).
 We'd been dating for just four months, and the whole thing—me calling off my abusive engagement the previous spring, us only being 21, our collective teetering between college and beyond—was a lot.

 It is of course a good thing we didn't get married the following day.
 I am lucky I threw my bedraggled heart at someone who not only encouraged but insisted upon my independence first, a partner who did not let me lose myself—the self I was just beginning to truly find, to intentionally create—in him.